passlab/rexomptest/REXCompiler/REXReferenceManual/target_parallel_for/README.md

 # 2. Build

-So far, the single all-in-one outlined file can't be compiled and executed correctly.
-Only the manually modified output files work.
+So far, the single all-in-one outlined file has to be compiled completely by nvcc.
+The manually modified output files work on both Clang and GCC except generating the `.cubin` file.
 In `Makefile`, by default Clang is used for compilation.
 GCC requires the additional parameter `-Wl,--no-as-needed -lomp`.
 Without this specific parameter, GCC won't link `libomp.so` to the program because it doesn't directly use any functions from that library.
 However, without `libomp.so`, the program will throw an error: